Introduction to Rails vs PHP

 <%=f.text_field :first_name %>

-Ruby has super advanced string and text manipulation techniques can easily be connected to DB2, MySQL, Oracle, and Sybase.
+Ruby has a super-advanced string and text manipulation techniques can easily be connected to DB2, MySQL, Oracle, and Sybase.
 Big programs written in Ruby are easily maintainable.
-It has clean and easy syntax that allows new developers to learn Ruby very quickly and easily.
+It has a clean and easy syntax that allows new developers to learn Ruby very quickly and easily.
 It not only has the ability to write multi-threaded applications with a simple API but also offers advanced array class and the ability to write external libraries in Ruby or C.

 Ruby Allows “reserved word” to be used as an identifier as long as the parser doesn’t perceive an ambiguity.
 When compared to PHP, Ruby has many security features and powerful string handling.